Active consultant: Background

-The role of head coach is generally restricted to Filipino citizens due to the efforts of the Basketball Coaches Association of the Philippines (BCAP), an association of local Filipino coaches.
+The role of head coach is generally restricted to Filipino citizens, due to the efforts of the Basketball Coaches Association of the Philippines (BCAP), an association of local Filipino coaches.
 The BCAP has historically opposed the practice of hiring foreigners through the Philippine's legal system.
-The BCAP often cites, Article 40 of the Labor Code as argument for their position that foreigners should be restricted from being hired as head coaches since Filipino coaches were deemed capable of fulfilling the head coach role.
+The BCAP often cites Article 40 of the Labor Code as argument for their position that foreigners should be restricted from being hired as head coaches, since Filipino coaches were deemed capable of fulfilling the head coach role.

 The ruling on employing of foreigners as PBA head coaches has been laid as early as 1990.
 The BCAP in the early 1990s opposed the appointment of Tim Cone as head coach of the Alaska Aces.
 Cone, who has been a resident of the Philippines since he was nine years old but at the time has yet to marry his Filipino wife and secure permanent residency, had his 1989-issued work permit revoked in 1991.

 Foreigners have served as consultants or advisors to Filipino head coaches in the Philippine Basketball Association (PBA) such as Ron Jacobs with San Miguel in the late 1990s, Rajko Toroman for Petron, and Todd Purves with the San Miguel Beermen.

-In 2002, BCAP secured a favorable ruling from the Court of Appeals (CA) in regards to their position of hiring foreign coaches under Article 40 of the Labor Code.
+In 2002, BCAP secured a favorable ruling from the Court of Appeals (CA) with regard to their position of hiring foreign coaches under Article 40 of the Labor Code.
 The CA ruling became final and executory after it went unchallenged in the Supreme Court.

 The BCAP in the past has insisted that the ruling also include college basketball such as the UAAP although it has clarified that the ruling doesn't include the head coach role in the Philippine national team due to its "temporary" nature.
+Ateneo consultant Tab Baldwin was ruled as a head coach by the UAAP in UAAP Season 79 (2016), after complaints from other teams.
+Baldwin was seen drawing out plays and barking instructions, but since he is not the head coach, any technical fouls called on team personnel other than the head coach falls on the head coach and not on the erring personnel.
+This would have seen a hypothetical scenario where then coach Sandy Arespacochaga would be ejected from the game from Baldwin's actions, with Baldwin himself remaining on the bench.

 The role is not restricted to foreigners.
-Caloy Garcia, a Filipino took the role of active consultant for Rain and Shine after serving as head coach for the team.
+Caloy Garcia, a Filipino, took the role of active consultant for Rain and Shine after serving as head coach for the team.
 Chot Reyes took the role of senior consultant for the TNT Tropang Giga's campaign in the 2023 PBA Governors' Cup so he could focus more on coaching the Philippine national team.